kallaway/100-days-of-code/r2-html-log.md

 **R2D11, September 7th, 2020**
 Today was one of the most productives days I've had so far.
 I managed to wake up early, read a few pages of a book, and managed to invest time learning about HTML, styling them and even threw in some JavaScript in there.
 All in all I spent 2 and a half hours coding, and almost four hours in total doing just that.
 It's only 10:00 AM and I can even spend the rest of the day leisurely without feeling any regrets.
 The only thing I'm missing is doing some exercise, let's see if I'm in the mood for that later in the day.
 I'm loving this day.

+**R2D12, September 8th, 2020**
+Today I kept learning about some tips and tricks to style HTML Tables, and make some cool effects using JavaScript and CSS.